 So, what can I get out of joining SVECCS?

 We here at SVECCS try to give members a glimpse into what “a day in the life” of emergency & critical care medicine is all about.
 Even people who don’t specifically want to be emergency veterinarians say that SVECCS is helpful… because you never know when an emergency case could walk into your private practice.
 It’s helpful to know how to stabilize emergencies (so that they can be sent elsewhere) or even treat them yourself!

 Every SVECCS meeting has a speaker that is an emergency veterinarian, speaking on an emergency medicine-related topics.
 In addition, we have:

 - We are excited to offer RECOVER Rescuer CPR certificationfor students, technicians, and veterinarians through the American College of Veterinary Emergency and Critical Care at Texas A&M University.
-The hands-on laboratory for Basic Life Support (BSL) and Advanced Life Support (ALS) certificates will be offered through our SVECCS Chapter on January 18, 2020.
+We will not be offering the online portion this time around, just the hands-on laboratory training.
+The hands-on laboratory for Basic Life Support (BSL) and Advanced Life Support (ALS) certificates will be offered through our SVECCS Chapter on August 29th, 2020.
 To learn more about RECOVER, visit their website https://recoverinitiative.org/ or click the image below to visit the registration page.

 - Why get BLS/ALS Certified?